tranphucbol/covid-map/report.md

 ## Requirement

-- Add seek bar from Dec 08'19 to current date to display infected cases up to the selected date on the seek bar: 5 points.
-- Add Play/Pause button to auto move the seek bar value forward and display corresponding values on map and list: 3 points.
+- Use React router to add two url /map and /stats to switch between Map and Stats component as two attachments below: 2 points.
+- When navigate to /map display and ensure features implemented in BTCN04 working correctly: 2 points.
+- When navigate to /stats display two line charts about COVID-19 statistics of Vietnam and the World from Dec 08'19 to the current date: 4 points.
-- Upload your project to public host: 2 points.
+- Upload your project to public host: 1 points.
+- Use git to track and mange your mid-term working, capture your commit history as proof: 1 points

 ## Completed

-Score: 10 pts

-- Add seek bar from Dec 08'19 to current date to display infected cases up to the selected date on the seek bar: 5 points.
-- Add Play/Pause button to auto move the seek bar value forward and display corresponding values on map and list: 3 points.
+- Use React router to add two url /map and /stats to switch between Map and Stats component as two attachments below: 2 points.
+- When navigate to /map display and ensure features implemented in BTCN04 working correctly: 2 points.
+- When navigate to /stats display two line charts about COVID-19 statistics of Vietnam and the World from Dec 08'19 to the current date: 4 points.
-- Upload your project to public host: 2 points.
+- Upload your project to public host: 1 points.
+- Use git to track and mange your mid-term working, capture your commit history as proof: 1 points

+## Git History